Discover drops 5 benefits for shoppers, travelers

 The content on this page is accurate as of the posting date.
 Please see the bank’s website for the most current version of card offers.

-The card network and fifth-largest card issuer (by balances) said it is cutting the following benefits: purchase protection, return guarantee, extended product warranty, auto rental insurance and flight accident coverage.
+The card network and fifth-largest card issuer (by balances) has cut the following benefits: purchase protection, return guarantee, extended product warranty, auto rental insurance and flight accident coverage.

 Discover cuts benefits

-- Purchase protection – no claims can be made after July 13, 2018.
+- Purchase protection: Purchases made before Feb.
+28, 2018, will be covered; no claims can be made after July 13, 2018.
 Insures damaged or stolen purchases up to $500 for 90 days after purchase.

-- Extended product warranty – ends for purchases made after Feb.
-28, 2018.
+- Extended product warranty: Purchases made before Feb.
+28, 2018, will be covered.
 Covers additional year after original warranty expires, for eligible items with warranties 36 months or less.

-- Flight accident – no coverage for flight purchases made after Feb.
+- Flight accident: Coverage applies for incidents that happened prior to Feb.
 28, 2018.
 Travel accident coverage up to $500,000 when buying airline tickets.

 Discover is not the only card issuer that has cut back benefits for shoppers and travelers in recent years.
 Visa and Mastercard, for example, began slashing return assistance and guarantee perks in 2014.